eselindemircan/python-learning-journey/README.md

-# python-learning-journey
+# python-sql-learning-journey
-learning python step by step with P4E exercises and mini projects
+learning python step by step with Python and sql exercises and mini projects
 ##Goal
-Build strong Python fundementals and move toward AI/Machine Learning dvelopment.
+Build strong Python and sql fundementals and move toward AI/Machine Learning dvelopment.